-The World Energy Review publication, now at its 21st edition, has been split in two dynamic modules, the first released in July, the second in September with the goal to make information available more promptly and usable.
-In addition, this year we also set up an interactive platform, which will help you navigate through specific selected items.
+The World Energy Review publication, now at its 22nd edition, has been split in two modules, the first released in July, the second in October with the goal to make information available more promptly and usable.
+In addition, like last year we also set up an interactive platform, which will help you navigate through specific selected items.

 This first module includes data on: